Lulu-Xue/graduation-project-/README.md

 # graduation-project-
-Scientific visualization of plant organelle gene database and its applicationMy graduation project is under way.
+Scientific visualization of Biological Organelle Genome and its application.
+My graduation project is under way.